Table Of Contents

 If a mother is having trouble with breastfeeding it is important to seek help from a doctor or nurse as soon as possible to avoid an interruption in lactation.

-To learn more about how you can use breastfeeding as a form of birth control learn more at Parents.com.
+To learn more about how you can use breastfeeding as a form of birth control, check out Parents.com.